 4. Any mother can be a potential c section candidate

 While modern mothers are switching towards the cesarian section by their own choice but were meant initially for only those, who had high risk or complicated pregnancies.

-The other reason for the c-section includes those another who had prolonged labor and thereby leading to the fetal distress, huge babies at a time or those who had sadly engaged in STD like as genital herpes just before the labor pain.
+The other reason for the c section includes those another who had prolonged labor and thereby leading to the fetal distress, huge babies at a time or those who had sadly engaged in STS like as genital herpes just before the labor pain.

 6. You may be bed-ridden for about 24 hours post surgery

 Yes, it’s true that you might be asked to take rest for the two days and you will feel pain and discomfort while getting out of the bed or walking.
 It is mainly after day three of the surgery and after a couple of days.
 You will begin walking and become normal again.

 You are allowed to do running, exercises, hopping, etc. only after one month.
 You need to take a little bit slow and steady.